Grootberg Lodge is set high up on the Grootberg pass.

 Activities from Grootberg Lodge include visits to a Himba village, tracking of desert-adapted elephants, following black rhino on foot and scenic drives down the Klip River.
-There are also hiking trails which you can explore with a guide from the lodge, as there can occasionally be big game in the area.
+There are also hiking trails which you can explore with a guide from the lodge, as big game is occasionally in the area.

-That said, most visitors here will be on self-drive trips, and Grootberg Lodge fits into a trip really well between Damaraland and Etosha.
-We'd concur with our travellers that it's worth spending two of three nights here; one night is really not enough.
+That said, most visitors here will be on self-drive trips.
+Grootberg Lodge fits really well into a trip between Damaraland and Etosha, but we'd concur with our travellers that it's worth spending two of three nights here; one night is really not enough.

 Our viewAfter our most recent visit here, in June 2014, we remain most impressed.
-Grootberg have a very homely and welcoming vibe – partly due to the managers and partly due to the community involvement here.
+Grootberg has a very homely and welcoming vibe – partly due to the managers and partly due to the community involvement here.
 Its location is amazing and its generally excellent activities make it a very good choice in Daramaland.

-Directions: Grootberg is about seven hours' drive from Swakopmund, about 90 minutes' drive from Twyfelfontein, and perhaps four hours from Etosha's Anderrson Gate, south of Okaukuejo.
-Grootberg Lodge is just off the C40 road, and to reach the lodge itself, you have to traverse a steep, narrow and bumpy track.
+Directions: Grootberg Lodge is about seven hours' drive from Swakopmund, about 90 minutes' drive from Twyfelfontein, and perhaps four hours from Etosha's Andersson Gate, south of Okaukuejo.
+The lodge is just off the C40 road, up a steep, narrow and rocky track.
 This should only be attempted if you have a good 4WD, and are an experienced and confident driver.
 Most visitors park their car at the bottom, where a security guard is stationed; he'll then radio up, and you'll be driven up to the lodge.
-Alternatively, for fly-ins the nearest airstrip is 25km east of Grootberg.
-Guests who choose to come by a chartered plane should arrange their arrival and pick up times with the reservations office of the lodge in advance.
+For fly-in visitors the nearest airstrip is 25km east of Grootberg.

 Owner: Grootberg Lodge is owned by the local community through the #Khoadi //Hoas conservancy and is managed by Journeys Namibia.